eclipse-ibeji/ibeji/docs/design/modules/digital_twin_graph/README.md

 The Digital Twin Graph will use a variety of identifiers.
 We will discuss the purpose of each.

-The provider ID is the identifier for a Digital Twin Provider.
-The provider ID must be universally unique and it is up to the provider to ensure this.

 The model ID is the identifier for a DTDL fragment.
 It is expressed as a [DTMI](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v3/DTDL.v3.md#digital-twin-model-identifier).

 A digital twin may be decomposed into digital twin entities.
 Each digital twin entity is defined by a fragment of the digital twin's model (specified in DTDL).
 The instance ID is the identifier for a digital twin entity.
 The instance ID must be universally unique.

+The provider ID is the identifier for a Digital Twin Provider.
+The provider ID must be universally unique and it is up to the provider to ensure this.
+The provider id may be associated with multiple instance IDs.

 ## <a name="operations">Operations</a>